Last Updated on

 Special offers to existing clients

-If previous customers have been good enough to leave contact details you have a ready-made target that may be interested in other special offers you have for them.
+If previous customers have been good enough to leave contact details you have a ready-made target audience that may be interested in other special offers you have for them.
 However, be sure to conduct detailed consumer analysis.
 Shoppers do not tolerate misplaced ads these days and are quick to unsubscribe.

 For inbound marketing campaigns to be successful online, you have to know where and how to attract an audience that is genuinely interested in your brand and products.
 Rather than trying to pin the tail on the donkey, you will improve your chances of increasing conversions by finding prospects that are more likely to purchase.